Veterinary Dentistry in Lake Oswego

 Pets are vulnerable to harmful infections in their mouth and can suffer from a form of dental disease as early as the age of two.
 In fact, the American Veterinary Dental College (AVDC) notes that gum disease is one of the most common clinical conditions occurring in dogs and cats.
 The good news is, these issues are entirely preventable and can be avoided with the right care and preventative action.
 Get in touch with our knowledgeable staff to book a dental check-up so we can examine your pet’s mouth and provide treatment if needed.

-Call our office today at (503) 461-4041 to schedule a pet dentistry appointment with our team!
+Call our office today at (503) 461-4041 to schedule a pet dentistry appointment with our team in Lake Oswego!

 How Does Dental Disease Develop in Pets?